sushant-108/KJSCE_CFAS/README.md

 If you face any problems regarding the code, mail me at sushant.nair@somaiya.edu

 NOTE:
 1. Don't try to create a faculty account.
-If you still want to create one, create account such that only 'DSM' and/or 'RDBMS' and/or 'TAC'.
+If you still want to create one, create account such that only 'RDBMS' and/or 'TAC' is taught by the faculty member.
-2. Also, if you want to create multiple accounts of multiple Faculty Members, make sure that the same subject out of the above three is not selected again.
+2. Also, if you want to create multiple accounts of multiple Faculty Members, make sure that the same subject out of the above two is not selected again.

 Steps for a successful demonstration:
 1. Create ONE faculty account who teaches RDBMS and TAC.
 Alternatively, two accounts teaching (RDBMS)(TAC) can also be created.
 It is preferable to create one account for quick demonstration.